claude-cli — How Boris Uses Claude Code

 • Subagents - Common PR automations

-• Hooks - PostToolUse formatting, Stop hooks
+• Hooks - PostToolUse, SessionStart, PermissionRequest, Stop

-• Permissions - Pre-allow safe commands
+• Permissions - Pre-allow safe commands, wildcard syntax

 • MCP Integrations - Slack, BigQuery, Sentry